 The COVID-19 pandemic has affected us in different ways and we all have to take certain precautions to avoid infection, but professional cleaners’, in particular, have to exert extra effort to stay safe.

 Professional cleaners will have to satisfy their clients, adhere to all regulations and restrictions regarding disinfecting and cleaning, and also be very careful when it comes to protecting themselves against the deadly virus.
+They must use antigen test kits like Healgen Lateral Flow Test Kit to ensure they are safe from the virus.
 If you happen to be one of these dedicated individuals, then there are a few things you should know to stay safe during these trying times.
 Here are some tips to help you do this.

 Now that we’re in 2021, everyone must know by now how important it is to maintain distance to avoid getting infected.
 Unfortunately, though, not everyone understands the importance of maintaining distance.
 While putting on your mask and spraying alcohol on your personal effects is nothing short of important, some people still think that social distancing is not essential anymore, which is not true at all.
 By extension, some clients will neglect the fact that their professional cleaners need at least a 2-meter distance between them and anyone else on their property.
 Before stepping a foot into a client’s property, make sure that they understand the importance of maintaining a 2-meter distance between you and any of the residents to ensure the safety of all parties concerned.